amalverse/30-Basic-JavaScript-codes-for-Practice/README.md

-# javascript-code--exampes
-30+ Basic JavaScript codes for Practice
+# 30+ Basic JavaScript codes for Practice